SHARE Sister Studies

 On 11-12 March 2019, the Social Sciences and Humanities Open Cloud (SSHOC) project's kick-off took place in Utrecht.
 SSHOC will realize the social sciences and humanities part of the European Open Science Cloud (EOSC) by offering access to research data and related services adapted to the needs of the SSH community.
 SHARE is one 47 organizations to take part in the project and leads the work package on "Innovations in data access".

-SHARE is participating in RITrain.
-This project will develop a flagship training programme enabling RIs across all domains to gain expertise on governance, organisation, financial and staff management, funding, IP, service provision and outreach in an international context.
-It will be designed and delivered by experts who have set up and managed RIs from concept to maturity.
-RItrain will define competencies required by RIs through consultation with their senior managers.
+SHARE was participating in RITrain.
+This project developed a flagship training program enabling RIs across all domains to gain expertise on governance, organisation, financial and staff management, funding, IP, service provision and outreach in an international context.
+It was designed and delivered by experts who had set up and managed RIs from concept to maturity.
+RItrain defined competencies required by RIs through consultation with their senior managers.

-The resulting competency framework will underpin a Bologna-compliant degree, the Master in Research Infrastructure Management, with three delivery routes.
+The resulting competency framework underpinned a Bologna-compliant degree, the Master in Research Infrastructure Management, with three delivery routes.

 - Professionals working in RIs (or organisations representing them) can dip into the content, focusing on areas where there is most need.